NielsTalens/dear-non-it-people/_posts/2021-04-16-full-stack-developers-and-unicorns.md

 - They need to know how to set up, run and maintain automated tests, testtools and testdata.

-Their stack, the tools they should be able to maintain, is now doubled.
+Their stack, the tools they must master, has now doubled.

 ### Add some more complexity